linobollansee/the-luxury-blog/README.md

   - PASS: Clicking the Instagram icon opens Instagram in a new tab.
   - PASS: Clicking the YouTube icon opens YouTube in a new tab.

-This list of tests aims to verify the general stability and features of the web application but is not considered exhaustive; there are endless ways to test a web application.
+This list of tests aims to verify the general stability and features of the web application but is not considered exhaustive; there are endless ways to test a web application, especially from the admin panel.

 ### Automated Testing